 Her short stories have appeared in the MIR 9, The Manchester Review, Dogmatika, Beat the Dust, Jawbreakers and Bugged, among other places.
 She reviews fiction for The Guardian and wrote Every Day I Lie a Little, a prize-winning blog which no longer exists.

-In 2013 her third novel, The Friday Gospels, will be published by Sceptre.
+In 2013 her third novel, The Friday Gospels, was published by Sceptre.
 She lectures in Creative Writing at Lancaster University.